-The directors are responsible for the other information.
-The other information comprises the company information on page 2 and the Directors' report including the statement of directors' responsibilities on pages 3 to 6, but does not include the financial statements and our auditor's report thereon.
+The Directors are responsible for the other information.
+The other information comprises the Company Information on page 2, and the Directors' Report including the statement of Directors' responsibilities on pages 3 to 7, but does not include the financial statements and our auditor's report thereon.

-Except for our opinion on the Directors' report in accordance with the Companies Act (Cap.
+Except for our opinion on the Directors' Report in accordance with the Companies Act (Cap.
 386), our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

 In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information; we are required to report that fact.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-With respect to the Directors' report, we also considered whether the Directors' report includes the disclosure requirements of Article 177 of the Companies Act (Cap.
+With respect to the Directors' Report, we also considered whether the Directors' Report includes the disclosure requirements of Article 177 of the Companies Act (Cap.
 386).

-In accordance with the requirements of sub-article 179(3) of the Maltese Companies Act (Cap.
-386) in relation to the Directors' report on pages 3 to 6, in our opinion, based on the work undertaken in the course of the audit:
+In accordance with the requirements of sub-article 179(3) of the Companies Act (Cap.
+386) in relation to the Directors' Report on pages 3 to 7, in our opinion, based on the work undertaken in the course of the audit:

-- the information given in the Directors' report for the financial period for which the financial statements are prepared is consistent with the financial statements; and - the Directors' report has been prepared in accordance with applicable legal requirements.
+- The information given in the Directors' Report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - The Directors' Report has been prepared in accordance with applicable legal requirements.